incremental-design/app-stencils/packages/nx-plugin/shared-new/README.md

 [] need to explain that tsconfig.json is just there to make typescript and volar work. don't actually edit it.

 [] need to explain that the eslintrc.json HAS to be included or @nrwl/linter rules cannot be used

+// need to make sure that this plugin installs the tsconfig.base.json when it is first run